alexfernandez/alexfernandez.github.io/2019/high-speeds.md

-Keep in mind that vehicles made to travel much slower such as cars weigh more than a metric ton, and that the [Apollo 11 lunar module](https://nssdc.gsfc.nasa.gov/nmc/spacecraft/display.action?id=1969-059C) (which only had to keep its crew alive for a few days) weighed more than 15 tons.
+Keep in mind that vehicles made to travel much slower such as cars weigh more than a metric ton, and that the [Apollo 11 lunar module](https://nssdc.gsfc.nasa.gov/nmc/spacecraft/display.action?id=1969-059C) (which only had to keep its crew of three alive for a few days) weighed more than 15 tons.
 Accelerating just this module to this speed would require [**19 gigatons of TNT**](https://www.wolframalpha.com/input/?i=8.176%C3%9710%5E19+joules&lk=1&assumption=%22ClashPrefs%22+-%3E+%22%22), which is almost 20% of the energy output of the whole planet in 2001.
 On the upside, it would take only [13 years to reach Alpha Centauri](https://www.wolframalpha.com/input/?i=time+to+reach+alpha+centauri+at+100000+km%2Fs), and due to relativistic effects its brave occupants would only have to wait for 12.5 years.
+How they would stop once they got there is another story.

 #### 1,000,000 km/s